Pachuco: Etymology

-The word "pachuco" is uncertain, but one theory connects it to the city of El Paso, Texas, which was sometimes referred to as "Chuco Town" or "El Chuco".
+The origin of the word "pachuco" is uncertain, but one theory connects it to the city of El Paso, Texas, which was sometimes referred to as "Chuco Town" or "El Chuco".
 People migrating to El Paso from Ciudad Juarez would say, in Spanish, that they were going "pa' El Chuco".
 Some say "pa El Chuco" comes from the words Shoe Co., a shoe company that was located in El Paso in the 1940s during the war.
 The majority of Mexican migrants would cross the border in order to work for this famous shoe company in El Paso.
 Throughout the years the term "pa El Chuco" was used when Mexican immigrants were heading to El Paso looking for a job.
-In order to cross the American border with success the migrants would have to dress nice and look nice other wise they would get rejected at the border.
+In order to cross the American border with success the migrants would have to dress nice and look nice; otherwise, they would get rejected at the border.
 These migrants became known as pachucos.

 "Pachuco" could also have derived from the name of the city of Pachuca, Hidalgo, Mexico, as the majority of Mexican migration to the United States came from the Central Plateau region, of which Hidalgo is a part.

-Another theory says that the word derives from pocho, a derogatory term for a Mexican born in the United States who has lost touch with the Mexican culture.
-The word is also said to mean "punk" or "troublemaker".
-Yet another theory is put forth by author Laura L. Cummings who postulates a possible indigenous origin of the term.

 Connections have also been found between "Pachucos" and mixed civilians who lived near the Mexican–American border during the turn of the century, and between "Pachucos" and the poor soldiers who fought in the Mexican Revolution in the armies of Pancho Villa.

-Pachucos called their slang Caló (sometimes called "pachuquismo"), a unique argot that drew on the original Spanish Gypsy Caló, Mexican Spanish, the New Mexican dialect of Spanish, and American English, employing words and phrases creatively applied.
-To a large extent, Caló went mainstream and is one of the last surviving vestige of the Pachuco, often used in the lexicon of some urban Latin Americans in the United States to this day.
-The influence of Valdés is responsible for the assimilation of several Caló terms into Mexican slang.